cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ## Notes

+8/28/2020

+Elevation work today for Points.
+In early versions of this program I used the Google Maps Elevation API for elevations - in the past I had found it gave very good results and it is fairly easy to use, but recently when reviewing some information about Google Maps and Leaflet I was clued in to rather restrictive API usage restrictions and, combined with the potential cost of using the API for the key holder, it no longer seemed worth including - both the elevation service calls and setting have been removed.
+I first tried https://open-elevation.com/ but got timeouts from the service and then found the rather awesome https://github.com/Jorl17/open-elevation and https://www.opentopodata.org/ - this not only offers a (limited) public API but also enough information to host your own version of the service (and, importantly, includes information on how to get the elevation data to power the service!).
+Because my usage is CONUS focused I currently try the NED data first and then fall back to the Mapzen data.

+Elevation is now rounded to no decimal places.

 8/27/2020

 Intended to use the Toolkit MapControl to take advantage of the UWP MapControl which I thought might dovetail nicely into the .NET 5 options and possibilities.
 But after some quick work starting to get it setup I had a mystery error when the control initialized that I couldn't immediately Google or fix.
 Since I am currently thinking about Leaflet on the front end I quickly changed plans to try to use Leaflet since I already know the WebView works.
 I setup a method to generate the html and javascript for the 'control' and push it to the page as a string - this plus some scriptnotify work and I was able to put together what seems like it will be a good solution - already map layers are selectable and dragging or double clicking sets the marker position.

 8/25/2020